mdn/community-meetings/2024-02-26/agenda.md

 ## Intro & overview of agenda

-- We have an open source community manager position open https://www.mozilla.org/en-US/careers/position/gh/5675010/ please share it with your networks - thank you!
+- We have an Open Source Community Manager position open https://www.mozilla.org/en-US/careers/position/gh/5675010/ please share it with your networks - thank you!

 ## Team updates